The ONLINE ONLY bidding site is located at www.rapidfireauctionservice.hibid.com.

 -Can you place a reserve on my items?

 Yes!
 All auction items begin at $5 unless the consignor requests a reserve price.
-In these instances, the starting bid will be set at the reserve.
-A reserve price must be given to the auction house before the opening of the auction.
-Be sure to consider the auction house's commission when determining a reserve.
+In these instances, the starting bid will begin at $5 and a notice will display that the item has a reserve.
+This reserve price must be given to the auction house before the opening of the auction.
+Be sure to consider the auction house commission when determining a reserve.
+All items start at $5 and go up in $1 increments until the bid reaches $100.

 -What if a winning bidder doesn't pick-up their items?